wesvetter/wesvetter.github.io/resume.md

 *   Participates in the rotation of on-call engineers and regularly assists with incidents when needed.

-*   Actively mentors newer team members and helps with onboarding.

 *   Regularly facilitates cross-department communication with internal stakeholders, especially clinicians.